Charithasri20/Charitha_Sri/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: When I’m not coding, you’ll find me exploring nature trails or capturing moments through photography!
+⚡ Fun fact: When I'm not coding, I love solving puzzles, experimenting with new tech gadgets, and diving into sci-fi books!